Easy Costume and Basic Attire Ideas for Elementary Concerts

 • Let kids accompany on ukuleles

 • Mass Groups-I always liked to have as many kids as possible performing so I had risers on the stage and on the floor so I could get 4 classes singing together.
-This made for a gorgeous big sound and if you had that one class that didn’t know the music as well as the others, it didn’t matter.
+This made for a gorgeous big sound AND if you had that one class that didn’t know the music as well as the others, it didn’t matter.

 • One Extra Song-In the early stages, if possible, teach/introduce one song MORE than you think you’ll need.
 After a couple of weeks, you’ll find that there’s one song that just isn’t working and you can just let that one disappear and go with the ones that are proving to be better and stronger.